Autoimmune hypophysitis: Cause

+Most cases are autoimmune, some related to thyroid autoimmunity.

 Diagnosis

-Lymphocytic hypophysitis continues to be a diagnosis of exclusion, and histopathology with tissue biopsy is needed for a definitive diagnosis.[3]
-However, clinical, laboratory data, and imaging can all help with the diagnosis.[8]
+Lymphocytic hypophysitis continues to be a diagnosis of exclusion, and histopathology with tissue biopsy is needed for a definitive diagnosis.
+However, clinical, laboratory data, and imaging can all help with the diagnosis.
 First and foremost, patients present with symptoms of hypopituitarism and must undergo pituitary hormone function evaluation.
 Biopsy is the only means of accurate diagnosis as no autoantigen has been discovered.
 Biopsy of the pituitary gland is not easily performed with safety as it sits under the brain, however, a test does exist to detect antibodies to the pituitary without biopsy: autoantibodies to M(r) 49,000 pituitary cytosolic protein may represent markers for an immunological process affecting the pituitary gland.
 Tests for normal pituitary gland hormone production tend to be expensive and in some cases difficult to administer.
 In addition, certain hormone levels vary largely throughout the day and in response to metabolic factors, making abnormal levels difficult to calibrate—further hampering diagnosis.
 Assessment for other autoimmune and inflammatory diseases should also be performed by obtaining complete blood count, complete metabolic panel, c-reactive protein, erythrocyte sedimentation rate, antinuclear antibody, and lupus antibodies at the very least.
 Gadolinium-enhanced MRI of the pituitary is the imaging of choice as well, and it is important to distinguish lymphocytic hypophysitis from a pituitary adenoma.

 Treatment

-Inflammation resolves usually after several months of glucocorticoid treatment For those that show no improvement with corticosteroids or have relapsed after treatment with corticosteroids, immunosuppressive medications such as methotrexate, azathioprine, and cyclosporine can be used as well.
-There have also been some cases where dopamine agonists such as cabergoline/bromocriptine have also been successfully used in those with hyperprolactinemia due to pituitary inflammation.
-Surgery is only an option for those suffering from visual problems/ophthalmoplegia, have a mass like an effect from compression of nearby structures, or for those that require histology for diagnosis.
+Inflammation typically resolves after several months of glucocorticoid treatment In patients unresponsive to, or have relapsing symptoms after corticosteroid treatment, immunosuppressive medications such as methotrexate, azathioprine, and cyclosporine are often prescribed.
+In particular, combined azathioprine/glucocorticoid therapy has been shown to successfully treat recurrent hypophysitis.
+Some cases of hyperprolactinemia due to pituitary inflammation have been treated with combined dopamine agonists - such as cabergoline/bromocriptine.

+Surgery is only an option for those suffering from visual problems/ophthalmoplegia, are suffering a mass-like effect from compression of nearby brain structures, or for the purposes of diagnostic histology.